St Joseph's College, Bandarawela: History

-Organisation
+Administration

-The principal is the head of the administration of the college and is assisted by a Vice Principal.
+The Headmaster is the head of the administration of the college and is assisted by a deputy rector.

-The school is divided into three sections: the primary school (the former St. Joseph's College Preparatory School), middle school and the upper school, each coming under a deputy principal.
+The school is divided into three sections: the primary school (the former St. Joseph's College Preparatory School), middle school and the upper school, each coming under a deputy headmaster.

+In addition, Sectional Heads and Academic Coordinators are appointed for all sections from Grade 6 to 13.

+The college has also appointed a Discipline Master, English Master, Cadet Master, Band Master, Sports Master, Scout Master, and Prefect of Games (POG).